Lilian-CR/liliando-ecommerce/README.md

 ---

 ## Deployment
 The project is deployed using **Netlify** for its ease of integration with React and GitHub.
-To deploy:
-- Push the code to a GitHub repo
-- Connect the repo to Netlify
-- Set build command as `npm run build` and directory as `dist`

 ---

 ## Acknowledgements
-- Special thanks to mentors and classmates at ReDI School Berlin
+- Special thanks to teachers, classmates and the whole team at ReDI School Berlin
 - Inspired by brands that align with alternative values and ethical fashion
-- To every hardcore punk fan who codes with attitude — this one's for you 🤘🏾